Budibase/website/content/blog/july-2021-release/index.md

 ## Coming up in the August release

 - Dynamic forms and a Wizard component
-- Global theming
 - A better developer experience (JavaScript, transformers, and auto-complete)
-- Budibase as a backend API